m-hadjazi/p5.js-game-project/README.md

+This is a game project that I created in my first year of university using p5.js library.

-### Game Project 6 – All together ###
+### 6 – All together ###

-This is the full game, unfortunately, It is not fully stable but all the elements of the game are their.
+This is the whole game, unfortunately, It is not entirely stable but all the elements of the game are their.